 - Do you need to catch up with your mates?

 - Do you need to connect with your girlfriends?

 It doesn’t matter what it is, but in a healthy, empowered marriage, you need to feel freedom and you must fill your own cup up first.
 It is crucial.

 This is a discussion that you can both have as to how you can begin doing that.

-Feeling emotional intimacy is so very important and making the decision to improve it can be the first step and often the hardest one.
+Feeling emotional intimacy is so very important and deciding to improve it can be the first step and often the hardest one.